Learning Structural Representations for Recipe Generation and Food Retrieval: Introduction

 \section{Introduction}

 } \IEEEPARstart{F}{ood}-related research with the newly evolved deep learning-based techniques is becoming a popular topic, as food is essential to human life.
-One of the important and challenging tasks under the food research domain is recipe generation \cite{salvador2019inverse}, where we are producing the corresponding and coherent cooking instructions for specific food.
+In this paper, we investigate the tasks of recipe generation \cite{salvador2019inverse} and food cross-modal retrieval \cite{salvador2017learning}, where we enhance their performance with the unsupervisedly learned recipe tree structures.
+To be specific, in the recipe generation task, we aim to generate the corresponding and coherent cooking instructions for the given food images with a language decoder.
+In the food cross-modal retrieval task, the goal is to retrieve the matched food images given recipes as the query, and vice versa.

+Both recipe generation and food cross-modal retrieval models aim to produce the corresponding recipes from given images.
+Since direct transforms from image to text would be difficult \cite{wang2016comprehensive}, many recent methods \cite{chen2019counterfactual,vinyals2015show,chun2021probabilistic} for image captioning and cross-modal retrieval adopt the detected object features to enhance image features.
+Moreover, learning scene graphs from the detected objects can boost the cross-modal task performance further \cite{gu2019unpaired,gu2018look}.
+This depicts the significance of using the graph information for the recipe generation and food cross-modal retrieval models.

-In the recipe generation dataset Recipe1M \cite{salvador2017learning}, we generate the recipes conditioned on food images and ingredients.
-The general task setting of recipe generation is almost the same as that of image captioning \cite{chen2015microsoft}.
-Both of them target generating a description of an image by deep models.
-However, there still exist two big differences between recipe generation and image captioning: (i) the target caption length and (ii) annotations on structural information.
+In the food dataset Recipe1M \cite{salvador2017learning}, there have food images and the paired text annotations including ingredients and cooking instructions, where the food images are static and contain all the mixed ingredients.
+Generally, the task settings of the recipe generation and food cross-modal retrieval are almost the same as those of image captioning and general cross-modal retrieval.
+However, there still exist two differences between them: (i) the given text length and (ii) the annotations on the data structural information.